solothought/shabdawali/README.md

 **Some ideas**

-* Keyboard typing effect
+* Keyboard typing effect.
-* Paino playing effect
+* Piano playing effect.
-* Typewriter strike effect
+* Typewriter strike effect.
-* Number dial effect
+* Number dial effect.
-* background change
+* Background change.
-* whatever you can think
+* Whatever you can think of...

 ### Spelling Correction

-By default Shabdawali find for words longer than 4 letters, and randomly apply typo effect on maximum 1 word per sentence.
-Here is the configuration;
+By default Shabdawali looks for words longer than 4 letters, and randomly applies typo effects on a maximum of 1 word per sentence.
+Here is the configuration:

 ```js
 {